Bulletin

 Holy Communion The Scripture teaches the Lord’s Supper is a precious gift of God in which Christ gives us His true body and blood, together with the bread and wine, for the forgiveness of our sins and the strengthening of our faith.
 Because the Bible teaches that this Sacrament may also be spiritually harmful if misused, and that participation in the Lord’s Supper is an act of confession of faith, we ordinarily commune those who have been instructed in the teachings of our church and who have confessed their faith in these teachings.
 If you have a question, please speak to Pastor Ralph before the service.
 For those who prefer a non-alcoholic alternative, there is grape juice at the center of each tray.
 Those not receiving the Sacrament, including children, are invited to come to the altar, cross their arms over their chest, and receive a special blessing.

-Invocation, Confession and Absolution (Psalm 146: 6-9)
+Invocation, Confession and Absolution (Portions of Psalm 95)

 P: We gather in the name and at the invitation of our great and gracious triune God;

-C: In the name of the Father, and of the Son and of the Holy Spirit.
+C: In the name of the Father and of the Son and of the Holy Spirit.
 Amen.

 Prayer of the Day